Replacement Renault keycards

-Two basic types of key card have been supplied with Renault vehicles for a number of years.
-The first is similar to many 'standard' vehicle remote keys and has buttons to lock or unlock the car, but instead of fitting into the ignition lock, it is inserted into a dashboard slot to start the car.
+Two basic types of key card have been supplied with different models of Renault vehicles for a number of years.
+The first is similar to many 'standard' vehicle remote keys.
+It has buttons to lock or unlock the car, but instead of fitting into the ignition lock, it is inserted into a dashboard slot to start the engine.
 The second type only requires you to have the card in a pocket or handbag and is 'recognised' by the vehicle, allowing you to open the doors and start the car.
-As for the name, there is some debate as to whether they should be called 'key cards' or 'keycards' (and in their literature, even Renault and their main agents appear unsure at times).
-However, there is very little debate among owners that although they have their benefits, these cards can sometimes be a real pain.
-Technologically they are clever and generally are relatively reliable, but they are prone to failure and this means replacement is necessary.
-They are also unfortunately rather fragile.
-Apart from the obvious issue of losing a key card, it is all too easy to leave it in your pocket, sit on it and break it.
-Electronic failure is also an issue with older keycards and many turn out to be impossible to re-programme once they stop working.
+As for the name, there is some debate as to whether they should be called key cards or keycards, and in their literature, even Renault and their main agents appear unsure at times!
+However, there is very little debate among owners that although they have their benefits and generally work well, these cards can sometimes be a problem, and an expensive one too.

 The most sensible advice we can ever give is to make sure you have at least one extra spare hidden away somewhere in case of trouble.
 It is all too easy to break or lose one card and to keep using the only spare on a 'when I get round to it' basis.
 Of course, it is inevitable that this is exactly the time when you will lose or break the spare as well.
 However, we are all human and we know things don't always go to plan.

-We can supply and program replacement key cards for the following vehicles:
+We can supply and programme replacement key cards for the following Renault vehicles:

-In addition, we can supply and program remote keys for the following vehicles:
+In addition, we can supply and programme remote keys for the following Renault models:

-We can also cut and supply standard keys for virtually all earlier Renault models.
-All of this can be done from an existing key, card or remote, even if it is broken.
-However, we can also offer a 'cut to code' service for keys for many later vehicles.
+We can also cut and supply standard keys for virtually all earlier Renaults.
+All of this can be done from an existing key, key card or remote, in most cases even if it is broken or has stopped working.
+However, we can also offer a 'cut to code' service for keys and cards for many later vehicles.
 As a result, even if your existing card has been lost or is too badly damaged to 'read' electronically, we are almost always able to help.

-Please note: As a temporary measure, many types of Renault key cards have a 'standard' metal key built in.
+Please note: As a temporary measure, many types of Renault key card have a 'standard' metal key built in.
 Remove this and it will fit into the emergency lock, which is under a plastic cover on the front passenger-side door handle.
-This will allow you to open the car in the event that your keycard will not unlock the doors.
+This will allow you to open the car in the event that your key card will not unlock the doors.
 The inbuilt alarm will normally be triggered.
 Insert the keycard into the dashboard slot and with luck, the alarm will stop and you may be able to start the vehicle.
 If not, the alarm will stop sounding after approximately one minute or less.
 Re-lock the car manually and contact us for assistance.
 We are usually able to supply correctly programmed replacement key cards without needing access to the vehicle.
 Even if vehicle programming or code reading is necessary, provided you are relatively local we can carry out the work at your home or business premises to avoid additional costs.